Are you heading out to the campground this summer with a toddler in tow? Below you’ll find our absolute best tips for camping with toddlers.

 Side note: Have you ever seen Hatley pajamas?
 They’re super cute and they have a wide variety of outdoorsy themed sets, perfect for camping!

 There are a lot of variables that can make or break a camping weekend.
-The weather, the bugs, the stuff you forgot to pack, your kid’s behaviour, neighbours late night partying, and so on.
+The weather, the bugs, the stuff you forgot to pack, your kid’s behavior, neighbors late night partying, and so on.
 The more you can control, the greater the chance of your family having a fun and safe time.
 I hope you find at least a few of these camping with toddler tips helpful for your next family trip.

 What should you do now: